 As a follow-up to recent raids on cryptocurrency mining operations, the Argentine tax authority AFIP is now ramping up its efforts to combat tax evasion connected to cryptocurrencies.

-According to local article, the tax administration instructed 3,997 people who used cryptocurrency in 2020 to alter their property tax affidavits to represent their possession of crypto assets.
+According to a local article, the tax administration instructed 3,997 people who used cryptocurrency in 2020 to alter their property tax affidavits to represent their possession of crypto assets.
 This move was made when the AFIP discovered discrepancies between reported earnings and the proceeds from selling digital currency.

 Framework